-Xander Bogaerts became the latest homegrown Red Sox player to land with a different team this week.
-The shortstop reportedly agreed to an 11-year, $280 million contract with the Padres on Wednesday night.
+Xander Bogaerts became the latest homegrown Red Sox player to land with a different team this week, according to multiple reports.
+The shortstop agreed to an 11-year, $280 million contract with the Padres on Wednesday night.

 San Diego missed out on Aaron Judge and Trea Turner but signed Bogaerts to add to their stable of stars with Juan Soto, Manny Machado, and Fernando Tatis Jr.

 Bogaerts’ former teammate Rich Hill has played for 11 teams throughout his 18-year career, so he knows a thing or two about playing in different markets.
 He’s played under the bright lights in Chicago, Boston, New York (for both the Yankees and Mets), and Los Angeles, among other cities.

 Bogaerts, on the other hand, had only played for the Red Sox in his career.
 How will he handle a change of scenery?

 Hill joined WEEI’s Rob Bradford on the Audacy Original Podcast “Baseball Isn’t Boring” and talked about what it’s like in different cities and if Bogaerts is in for a culture shock going from Boston to San Diego.

 “Yes, I think there will be some culture shock,” Hill said (12:18 in player above).
 “You’re going from Boston where sometimes you’re white-knuckling it to the ballpark because it’s pretty tough with traffic around here – or maybe that’s just me – or some days just coming here and knowing what to expect with 40,000 fans that are eager to see the Red Sox get a W. I think that’s going to possibly change in San Diego, I just don’t know – and again, we talk about the intensity and the intenseness of the fans that are on top of you at Fenway.
 You can’t replicate it.”